 2. Write freely – Trust God.
 Trust Yourself.

 As you begin to get the words onto the paper (or into your computer) just write.
 Let it flow.
 Don’t try to edit it – and if you start hearing that voice telling you what you are writing is stupid or no one will read it…tell that voice, “Shut Up!
 In the name of Jesus!!”
 If this is truly something that God has called you to do, it has purpose.
 It will make an impact on at least one person.
 There will be time later for editing and revising, but at first, just get it out!
 (Need some help with writer’s block?
 We’ve got you covered!)

 3. Be Consistent

 Make writing a part of your routine.
 For some it can be journaling; for others it is studying and writing teachings or devotionals.
 Commit to the task God has given you to complete.
 Some authors will end up writing for long periods of time.
 Others will commit to 20 minutes a day.
 Neither way is right or wrong, just be committed to completing this task.

 Be bold!
 Be brave!
 Stoke up the fire inside of you.

 There is dry land that is waiting to be set on fire by your spark.

-If you have accepted Jesus Christ as your Lord and Savior, you have been instructed to share the Gospel.
+When you accept Jesus Christ as your Lord and Savior, you are instructed to share the Gospel.
 One way God teaches others about His love is by asking people to write down what He has said and done.
 Case in point, The Bible!
 Your words can spark the hope and joy that could change a person’s whole life.
 It is time to release that spark; but remember, the spark doesn’t come from you – it comes from the fire burning inside of you.